emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Building projects with debug information
 ========================================

-Building a project containing debug information requires that debug flags are are specified for both LLVM and JavaScript compilation phases.
+Building a project containing debug information requires that debug flags are specified for both the LLVM and JavaScript compilation phases.

 To make *Clang* and LLVM emit debug information in the bitcode files you need to compile the sources with :ref:`-g <emcc-g>` (exactly the same as with :term:`clang` or *gcc* normally).
 To get *emcc* to include the debug information when compiling the bitcode to JavaScript, specify :ref:`-g <emcc-g>` or one of the ``-gN`` :ref:`debug level options <emcc-gN>`.